Leaflet/Leaflet.draw/README.md

 map.addControl(drawControl);
 ````

 The key here is the `featureGroup` option.
-This tells the plugin which `FeatureGroup` that contains the layers that should be editable.
+This tells the plugin which `FeatureGroup` contains the layers that should be editable.

 ### Events

-Once you have successfully added the Leaflet.draw plugin your map you will want to respond to the different actions users can do.
+Once you have successfully added the Leaflet.draw plugin to your map you will want to respond to the different actions users can initiate.
 The following events will be triggered on the map:

 #### draw:created